gourshete/gourshete.github.io/_posts/2024-08-02-database-partitioning.md

 <br>

-As name suggests it is process of dividing database table into sub-tables generally called as partitions.
+As name suggests it is way of dividing database table into smaller parts generally called as partitions.
 Partitioning logic can vary from use case to use case.
-For example, we might partition users table based on id i.e. ids from 1 to 1,000,000 will be in first partition, ids from 1,000,001 to 2,000,000 would be second one and like this.
+For example, we might partition users table based on ID i.e. IDs from 1 to 1,000,000 will be in first partition, IDs from 1,000,001 to 2,000,000 would be second one and like this.
 Another example would be based on created date, for example - All entries from 2020 would go in one partition, entries from 2021 would go in another one and so on.

 ### When?